-NOTE: For advanced RADIUS Server setup, please refer to APPENDIX B or the "free RADIUS readme.txt" file on the disc provided with this product.
+NOTE: For advanced RADIUS Server setup, please refer to APPENDIX B.

 Secret Key: The word to encrypt data of being sent to RADIUS server.

 RADIUS Port: The RADIUS service port on RADIUS server.
 The default value is "1812".

 Retry Time: Times of trying to reconnect if the RADIUS server is not reachable.
 The default value is "0".